mattvenn/turtleprize/lesson-2.md

 ## Variables in Python : 10 minutes

-Ask the students to start Idle and make a new file.
-Ask them to type the *variables* code in the handout.
-Ask them to save and run their file.
-Remember to add the `.py` to the end of their filename.

 We use the single `=` to assign a number to a variable.
 Variables can be called pretty much anything, but there can be no spaces in the name.
 It's a good idea to choose a name that matches the variable's use.
-So if I need a variable to count loops, I could call it `loops`.
+So for now, when we're testing what variables do, I'm calling it *test_var*.

 When we use the `+` to add to the variable, we are using an `operator`.
 Common mathematical operators include `+, -, /, *`.

+Ask students to guess what will happen when we run the code.

+Ask the students to start Idle and make a new file.
+Ask them to type the *variables* code in the handout and save it as *variables.py*.
+Ask them to save and run their file.
+Remember to add the `.py` to the end of their filename.

+Discuss what happened.
+Did the students predict right?
+It's great practice to predict what will happen before running code.

 ## Loops in Python : 10 minutes

-Ask the students to type in the code *looping* from their handouts.
-This can be added to the end of their current work.
+Ask students to look at the *looping* code in their handouts.

-Ask them to explain how the looping is working, and how it uses the variable to count the number of times the loop as run.
+Ask them to guess how it works.

+Ask them to tell you what they think will happen as it runs through the loop.

+Explain that line 2 starts the loop with the `while` keyword.
+The following lines will be looped as long as the condition `loops < 20` is True.

+Show them that lines 3 to 5 are *indented*, and this is how Python knows that they are the sequence of codes for *while* to repeat.

 ***loop_demo.py

-1. create a new variable and store 0 inside,
+1. create a new variable called loop and store 0 inside,
 2. the line that creates the loop.
 It will only loop while loops < 20,
 3. prints 'hello',
+4. prints the loop variable,
-4. adds 1 to the variable using the `+` operator.
+5. adds 1 to the variable using the `+` operator.

-### The done() and speed() commands

-You may notice that some students are having problems shutting their windows.
-This will because their programs are no longer running the `done()` command because their loops never end.
-Also, some students will put the `done()` command inside their loop, so the program stops every loop.

-Now we've introduce loops, some pictures may take some time to draw.
-Encourage student's to use the `speed(0)` command from the first handout to make the drawing happen as fast as possible.
+Ask the students to type in the code *looping* from their handouts.
+This can be added to the end of their current work in *variables.py*.
+Get them to check it does what they expect.

 ## Work on their Turtle Prize entry : 15 minutes